folbricht/desync/README.md

 desync
 ======

-This project doesn't seek to be a full reimplementation of upstream casync, but is a collection of tools that utilize certain aspects of casync for very specific use cases.
+This project doesn't seek to be a full reimplementation of upstream casync, but is a client that operates on casync chunk stores as well as blob index files to address specific use cases.

 ## Goals And Non-Goals